|

 stringy faeces.

-long and pale, that means there's a lot of mucous being produced by the
+unusually long and pale, that means there's a lot of mucous being

 That it turn implies some sort of irritation or infection, possibly